Kwame Nkrumah University of Science and Technology: Hostels

 About 60% of the student population is non-resident.
 There are private hostels around the campus and in Kumasi for students who, as a result of the limited facilities/rooms, could not be admitted as resident students.
+Apart from these private-owned hostels, the university management have also made some efforts to solve this accommodation issue.
+In response to that, some hostels have also been built right on campus.
+These are: